pyshadi/ST-GPS-Tracking/README.md

 The main code snippet, which includes the system initialization, infinite loop for distance and bearing calculation, and functions related to USART, GPIO, and UART. <br>

 ## triangula.c
 This file includes functions to calculate distance and bearing between two latitude and longitude coordinates.
-It also contains functions to control a stepper motor for the pointer (arrow) direction.<br>
+It also contains functions to control a stepper motor for the (arrow) direction pointer.<br>

 ## How to Build and Run
 Set Up Environment: Make sure you have the STM32 development environment installed.
 You may also need specific drivers or tools based on the STM32 Nucleo-Board you are using.<br>